Key takeaways

 Implementing smart building technology can automate many aspects of your property, significantly reducing your maintenance workload.
 These devices, connected via the internet, are more efficient and require less maintenance than traditional solutions.

 For example, a cloud-based access control system, such as ButterflyMX, reduces maintenance in many ways.
-Firstly, a cloud-based system receives updates remotely, so you won’t need a technician on-site.
-In fact, you’ll even receive new features after installation since the software is hosted in the cloud, enabling new functionalities.
+Firstly, a cloud-based system receives updates remotely so that you won’t need a technician on-site.
+You’ll even receive new features after installation since the software is hosted in the cloud, enabling new functionalities.
 Secondly, access control systems manage who can access various areas of your property, preventing property damage and giving you peace of mind.

 Of course, access control is only one example of how smart technologies reduce maintenance.